Yen soars after 'flash crash', China worries

-The yen surged across the board, reserving some of its biggest gains against the traditional high-yielding currencies favored by domestic retail investors such as the Australian dollar <AUDJPY=R> and the Turkish lira <TRYJPY=R>.
+The yen surged across the board, reserving some of its biggest gains against the traditional high-yielding currencies favoured by domestic retail investors such as the Australian dollar <AUDJPY=R> and the Turkish lira <TRYJPY=R>.

 The break of some key technical levels in early Asian trading on Thursday triggered some massive stop-loss sales, forcing investors to unwind some of their large short yen trades against the dollar and quickly cascading into other currencies.